-Virtual GPU and GPU Pass-through are not compatible with XenMotion, Storage XenMotion or VM Suspend.
-However, VMs using GPU Pass-through or vGPU can still be started any host that has the appropriate resources
+Virtual GPU and Intel GVT-g are not compatible with XenMotion, Storage XenMotion or VM Suspend.
+However, VMs using GPU Pass-through or vGPU can still be started any host that has the appropriate resources.
+For information about NVIDIA vGPU compatibility with these features, see the Configuring Citrix XenServer for Graphics Guide.